-Colesevelam is a bile acid sequestrant that is an FDA approved drug to be used in adjunct with diet and exercise for a variety of indications.
+Colesevelam is a bile acid sequestrant that is an FDA-approved drug to be used in adjunct with diet and exercise for a variety of indications.
 The main indication is to lower an elevated low-density lipoprotein cholesterol (LDL-C) in patients with primary hyperlipidemia and other diseases that cause hyperlipidemia.
-It can be used as a monotherapy or with an HMG-CoA reductase inhibitor (statin), ezetimibe or niacin, or in a three- or a four-drug combination.
+It can be used as a monotherapy or with an HMG-CoA reductase inhibitor (statin), ezetimibe, or niacin, or a three- or four-drug combination.
 Another approved use is to reduce LDL-C levels in boys and postmenarchal girls ages 10-17 who have heterozygous familial hypercholesterolemia.
 For this situation, colesevelam can be used as a monotherapy or with a statin only after a proper trial of diet and exercise has failed.
-Finally, the last FDA approved indication is to improve glycemic control in type 2 diabetic adults.
+Finally, the last FDA-approved indication is to improve glycemic control in type 2 diabetic adults.

-While not an FDA approved use, colesevelam has shown to improve stool consistency in patients who have irritable bowel syndrome with diarrhea, causing an overall improvement in bowel function.
+While not an FDA-approved use, colesevelam has been shown to improve stool consistency in patients with irritable bowel syndrome with diarrhea, causing an overall improvement in bowel function.
 Overall effects were consistent with increased hepatic bile synthesis and luminal bile acid sequestration by colesevelam.

 The main mechanism through which colesevelam reduces plasma glucose levels is not entirely understood.
-In animal studies, researchers have observed colesevelam to increase the levels of the hormone glucagon-like peptide-1, GLP-1, and other incretins.
+In animal studies, researchers have observed colesevelam increasing the hormone glucagon-like peptide-1, GLP-1, and other incretins.
 Mice models show that this occurs through the activation of TGR5 secondary to the binding of bile acids in the GI tract.
 Once GLP1 and other incretins are activated, overall hepatic glycogenolysis becomes suppressed.
-This suppression occurs because patients with type 2 diabetes have increased hepatic production of glucose, contributing to elevated fasting serum glucose levels.
+This suppression occurs because patients with type 2 diabetes have increased hepatic glucose production, contributing to elevated fasting serum glucose levels.
 By decreasing hepatic glycogenolysis, one can expect a reduction in serum glucose levels.

 Colesevelam comes in the following formulations:

 Colesevelam is part of the drug class known as bile acid sequestrants.
-While overall, very effective and safe to use as a nonsystemic approach to lower cholesterol, tolerability, and compliance issues are not uncommon.
+While overall, very effective and safe to use as a nonsystemic approach to lower cholesterol, tolerability and compliance issues are not uncommon.
 Colesevelam has the lowest rate of side effects associated with its use, but it still shares the same side effects as the rest of the drugs in its class.
 Due to the mechanism of action and causing increased bile acid in the gastrointestinal tract, the predominant side effects are gastrointestinal.
-Symptoms like constipation, diarrhea, gas, as well as nausea, abdominal pain, and weakness, are common.
+Symptoms like constipation, diarrhea, gas, as well as nausea, abdominal pain, and weakness are common.
 Patients have also noted muscle pain to be a side effect of colesevelam.
-Other notable side effects associated with the use of colesevelam is a significant increase in triglycerides.
+Another notable side effect associated with the use of colesevelam is a significant increase in triglycerides.
 Also, steatorrhea is a common side effect of these drugs as well.
-Due to this, patients should receive counsel to take this drug at least four hours before vitamin supplements, as well as statins.
+Due to this, patients should receive counsel that they should take this drug at least four hours before ingesting vitamin supplements and statins.

-Colesevelam, while a generally well-tolerated drug with relatively mild side effects, does still have a few side effects that healthcare providers should know and be aware of before prescribing a patient the medication.
+While a generally well-tolerated drug with relatively mild side effects, colesevelam still has a few side effects that healthcare providers should be aware of before prescribing a patient the medication.
 Clinicians should not give colesevelam to patients with a history of bowel obstruction.
 Additionally, patients with a history of serum triglyceride concentrations greater than 500mg/dL or a history of hypertriglyceridemia-induced pancreatitis should not be given this drug due to its ability to increase triglyceride levels.

 Colesevelam is a very safe drug in the class of bile acid sequestrants used for the treatment of various illnesses.
 While very safe to use, adverse events are possible.
-As such, all members of the healthcare team should be on the lookout for the adverse effects.
-Also, members of the team should be knowledgeable on the drug and its properties to help advise the patient on the proper information they should know when taking the medication.
-Physicians can utilize pharmacist expertise if there is a question on whether the patient can take the drug safely or not, as well as verifying if any contraindications or drug-to-drug interactions might exist.
+As such, all interprofessional healthcare team members should be on the lookout for the adverse effects.
+Also, the team members should be knowledgeable on the drug and its properties to help advise the patient on the proper information they should know when taking the medication.
+Clinicians can utilize pharmacist expertise if there is a question on whether the patient can take the drug safely or not and verify if any contraindications or drug-to-drug interactions might exist.
 Nursing can provide essential information to patients as well as education on common side effects.
-Also, nursing can monitor the common adverse effects, as well as serious side effects that patients may experience and may require medical attention.
+Also, nursing can monitor the common adverse effects and serious side effects that patients may experience and may require medical attention.
 Every member of the interprofessional healthcare team has a responsibility to provide the best care to their patients and should be aware of therapies they might be on to help achieve the best possible outcome for the patient.
+[Level 5]